oioioi321321/FAT-Diff/README.md

 ## 📜 License

-Copyright (c) 2026

-This repository is released for academic research purposes only.
+This project is released for academic research purposes only.

-The code and associated materials may be used, reproduced, and modified for non-commercial research and educational purposes.

-Commercial use of any part of this repository is strictly prohibited without prior written permission from the authors.

-The authors provide this software "as is" without warranty of any kind.

-For commercial licensing inquiries, please contact the corresponding author.
+See the LICENSE file for details.